SongADAO/thetoolk.it/README.md

 # TheToolk.it

+TheToolk.it is a multi service video posting service.
+It supports simultaneous posting to the following services:

+- BlueSky
+- Facebook
+- Farcaster
+- Instagram
+- Threads
+- TikTok (coming soon)
+- X (formerly Twitter)
+- YouTube

 ## Self Hosting

 If you want to host TheToolk.it yourself you can checkout the project from this git repo, install node.js v22, and run the following commands to run it locally.